-Unavailable The computer is currently in a powered-down state. ₽ Wakeable The computer is currently in a powered-down state but supports Remote Wakeup technology.
-2 Wake Pending A temporary status (not to exceed five minutes) while Client Manager attempts to wake up a computer.
-(A com- puter that is in the process of booting without having received a wakeup instruction is listed as Unavailable , not Wake Pending .) ₽, Normal The computer is operating within normal tolerances. ₿ Warning A computer that has exceeded a warning tolerance level.
-For example, the PC Health indicator can be configured to display a warning icon if a hard disk is running low on space. ₽ Critical A computer that has exceeded a critical tolerance level.
-For example, if the hard disk is running critically low on available space, the PC Health indicator displays a critical icon. ₽ Unknown A computer that is powered on, but the health status (Nor- mal, Warning, or Critical) is not known.
-9 Normal (Mobile) A computer that includes support for mobile PC fea- tures, such as mobile battery.
-Mobile computers display the same array of health icons (above) used for non- mobile computers.

-speed, and internal/external frequencies through the DMI Explorer.

-6. SOFTWARE REFERENCE
+Unavailable The computer is currently in a powered-down state.

+Wakeable The computer is currently in a powered-down state but supports Remote Wakeup technology.

+Wake Pending A temporary status (not to exceed five minutes) while not Wake Pending.)

+Client Manager attempts to wake up a computer.
+(A computer that is in the process of booting without having received a wakeup instruction is listed as Unavailable,

+Normal The computer is operating within normal tolerances.

+Warning A computer that has exceeded a warning tolerance level.

+For example, the PC Health indicator can be configured to display a warning icon if a hard disk is running low on space.

+Critical A computer that has exceeded a critical tolerance level.

+For example, if the hard disk is running critically low on available space, the PC Health indicator displays a critical icon.

+Unknown A computer that is powered on, but the health status (Normal, Warning, or Critical) is not known.

+Normal (Mobile) A computer that includes support for mobile PC features, such as mobile battery.
+Mobile computers display the same array of health icons (above) used for nonmobile computers.

+6.2 ASUS PC Probe

-ASUS PC Probe is a convenient utility to continuously monitor your com-
+ASUS PC Probe is a convenient utility to continuously monitor your computer system's vital components, such as fan rotations, voltages, and temperatures.
+It also has a utility that lets you review useful information about your computer, such as hard disk space, memory usage, and CPU type, CPU speed, and internal/external frequencies through the DMI Explorer.